Bilalh/A-Tactical-RPG-Engine/ideas.md

 ideas
 -----
 * Use ref counting for resources in editor, this allows checking e.g if a weapon is used, before it deleted
-* Use base64 encoding.

 View
 ---
 * Unit crossing in gui -- done
 * Going to next map    -- done
-* Rare bug when click unit
+* Rare bug when click unit -- fixed?
 * Zoom  -- done
 * Pitch -- done
 * Resize images -- done